5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/android-mw-seamless-switching.md

 `device_name` and `device_args`might be different in your setup.
 Make sure that the `enb` process later uses the right SDR.

-### Configure rt-mbms-mw-android
+### Step 4: Configure rt-mbms-mw-android

 In the current implementation the Android Middleware uses a static MBMS Service Announcement file.
 We need to add the right unicast endpoint to this static service announcement.
 For that reason open the `bootstrap.multipart.hls` file located in the `assets` folder.
 Search for all occurrences of `watchfolder/hls` that contain an IP.
 For
-instance: `http://192.168.2.2:3333/watchfolder/hls/manifest.m3u8`.
+instance: `http://192.168.0.101:3333/watchfolder/hls/manifest.m3u8`.
 Now replace the IP with the IP of your machine that is running the local webserver.
 The MW will use this address later to fetch manifest and media files via unicast from our webserver.